Misaki, Chiba

 Misaki (岬町, Misaki-machi) was a town located in Isumi District, Chiba Prefecture, Japan.

+History

+Establishment

-Misaki was formed on August 1, 1961 by the merger of the towns of Chōjamachi and Taitō.
+The town of Misaki was created on August 1, 1961, when the towns of Chōjamachi and Taitō merged together.

+Dissolvement

 On December 5, 2005, Misaki was merged into the towns of Isumi (former) and Ōhara (both from Isumi District), to create the city of Isumi, and thus no longer exists as an independent municipality.

-In 2005 (the last data available before its merger into Isumi), the town had an estimated population of 15,273 and a density of 327.3 persons per km2.
+In 2005 (the last data available before merged into Isumi), the town had an estimated population of 15,273 and a density of 327.3 persons per km2.
 Its total area was 46.66 km2.

 The town's economy was largely based on commercial fishing.